taocpp/config/doc/Writing-Config-Files.md

 For keys that exist only in one of the two objects being merged the result of the merge will contain that object member unchanged.

-For keys that exist in both of the objects being merged the value of the member in the result will depend on whether the second objects used a `=` or a `+=` to define the member.
+For keys that exist in both of the objects being merged the value of the member in the result will depend on whether the second object used a `=` or a `+=` to define the member.
-In the first case the member from the second object overwrites the member from the first, in the second case the corresponding values are in turn added.
+In the case of `=` the member from the second object overwrites the member of the first, in the case of `+=` the corresponding values are recursively merged.

 #### Example taoCONFIG Input File